akheron/optics-ts/README.md

 are much like lenses, but they don't necessarily match anything, i.e. they can have zero focuses.

-A practical example isfocusing on a branch of a union type.
+A practical example is focusing on a branch of a union type.
 Here, the `User.age` field can be `number` or `undefined`.
 With the `.optional()` prism we can focus only when the value is a `number`, and do nothing when it's `undefined`: